How much food is wasted every year?

 Food wastage adds to the carbon footprint

 Whether it is because you cooked too much for, let it go out of date or your kid didn’t fancy it, it just doesn’t feel right.
 Not only is it an awful waste but it can really add to your carbon footprint.
 In this post we are going to tuck in to the numbers of the food we waste, lose and eat.
 In doing so we will see just how big food wastage footprint is.

 What is the scale of food waste?

-How much food a person wastes varies greatly depending on what their income is, how they eat and where they live.
+How much food is wasted by each person per year varies greatly.
+The factors are their income is, how they eat and where they live.

-On average each person on the earth wastes around 50 kg of edible food every year.
+On average each person on the earth wastes around 110 lbs (50 kg) of edible food every year.
 But as you can imagine, the food wasted by a wealthy suburbanite varies greatly from someone living in poverty.